Skip to Main Content

 How to qualify for a home equity loan with Police and Fire Federal Credit Union

 To qualify for either of PFFCU’s home equity products, you must first join the credit union.
-To be eligible for membership, you’ll need to be a current or retired Philadelphia police officer or firefighter (or a family member of one), or an employee with one of several partner organizations in and around Philadelphia and South Jersey.
+To be eligible for membership, you’ll need to be a current or retired Philadelphia police officer or firefighter (or an immediate family member of one), or an employee with one of several partner organizations in and around Philadelphia and South Jersey.
 Residents of select Delaware counties may also be eligible, if a family member can refer them.

 How to apply with Police and Fire Federal Credit Union